Credits and costs

 English Proficiency — The language of instruction at Penn State is English.
 With some exceptions, international applicants must take and submit scores for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Minimum test scores and exceptions are found in the English Proficiency section on the Graduate School's "Requirements for Graduate Admission" page.
 Visit the TOEFL website for testing information.
 Penn State's institutional code is 2660.

-Statement of Purpose — Describe how your professional experience and goals align with the Master's in Taxation.
+Statement of Purpose — Describe how your professional experience and goals align with the Master of Taxation.
 Please do not exceed 500 words.

 Vita or Résumé — A listing of your professional experience.
 Upload to the online application.